bmcorser/_bmcorser.github.io/blog/2015/11/21/fun-with-permutations.rst

 We also say that :maths:`\beta` has an *order* of nine, that is that we will find the identity at the ninth power.
-In the case that a permutation only has one orbit, the order of that permutation is simply the cardinality of its single orbit.
+In the case that a permutation only has one orbit, the order of that permutation is simply the cardinality (length) of its single orbit.

 What happens if we have a permutation with more than one orbit?
 Let’s introduce another permutation that has two orbits: